Is ERP software still up to date?

 Standard still trendy

 Standard software is still the trend.
-The Trovarit ERP study shows this in practice.
-The superficial reasons for this are usually the...
+This is shown by the Trovarit study ERP in practice.
+The superficial reasons given for this are mostly the ...

 ERP_Basics

-What you really need – business software basics re-explained
+What you really need - business software basics explained anew

-Is your data quality right and have you considered all IT risks?
-Or are you not really sure...
+Is your data quality right and have you considered all the IT risks?
+Or do you actually not know exactly ...